 We annually audit and report on compliance by auditees with key legislation applicable to financial and performance management and reporting as well as related matters.
-We focused on the following areas in our compliance audits: • the quality of annual financial statements submitted for auditing • asset and liability management • audit committees and internal audit units • budget management • expenditure management • unauthorised, irregular as well as fruitless and wasteful expenditure • consequence management • revenue management • strategic planning and performance management • annual financial statements and annual report ■ transfer of funds and conditional grants ■ procurement and contract management (in other words, SCM) ■ human resource management and compensation.
+We focused on the following areas in our compliance audits if they apply to the particular auditee: ■ the quality of the financial statements submitted for auditing ■ asset and liability management ■ audit committees and internal audit units ■ budget management

+- expenditure management unauthorised, irregular as well as fruitless and wasteful expenditure - consequence management revenue management strategic planning and performance management - financial statements and annual report transfer of funds and conditional grants procurement and contract management (in other words, SCM) HR management and compensation.